Project-PRAGMA/Map-of-Rules-IJCAI-2023/README.txt

-Supplementary Material for "An Experimental Comparison of Multiwinner Voting Rules on Approval Elections" (submission ID = 4172)
+Supplementary Material for "An Experimental Comparison of Multiwinner Voting Rules on Approval Elections"

 ====================